 There are important variations in country experiences in health professional regulation.
 It is important to understand what works (and does not work) in differing contexts, and how best to maintain and improve the quality of health workforce education and practice.

-This thematic series aims to:
+This thematic series in Human Resources for Health aims to:

 - Identify empirical evidence on the impact of accreditation of education institutions on improving the quality of health worker education.